Xetibo/ReSet-Doc/sections/plugin_implementation/keyboard.typ

 Because there are users that use many different themes, it is not possible to hardcode a single color because it might not fit with other themes.
-A GTK theme is defined in a css file that contains a list of key-value like pairs of name and a color as can be seen in @gtk-theme-definition.
+A GTK theme is defined in a CSS file that contains a list of key-value like pairs of names and a color as can be seen in @gtk-theme-definition.
 These can be accessed from ReSet with an \@css-name like @keyboard-css-highlight.
-Because using the color definition as is is bound to clash with other UI elements with the same coloring, color expressions can be used to slightly change a color without having to hardcode it. @gtk-css
+Because using the color definition is bound to clash with other UI elements with the same coloring, color expressions can be used to slightly change color without having to hardcode it. @gtk-css

 #let code = "